jshaffstall/anvil-practices/README.md

 Since a lot of this document will talk about limitations of Anvil, I want to state up front that Anvil is an amazing tool for building web apps in nothing but Python.
 They've made a lot of absolutely correct design decisions, and the limitations mentioned in this document are just a matter of Anvil still being a work in progress.

+# The Anvil Beta Editor

+All the sections below represent techniques that can still be used in Anvil, especially on the Free or Personal plans.
+For those on the Professional plans and above, staging environments available in the Beta editor remove the limitations discussed below and take the pain out of separating Dev/Test/Prod environments.

 # How Many Apps?

 Anvil makes it ridiculously easy to partition your large web app into a series of smaller, more focused apps that share the same set of data tables.
 Using Anvil for hobby projects, this makes a lot of sense.
 Trying to use Anvil for more production level work, though, this runs into issues.